pyladies/global-conference/src/content/docs/volunteers/committee_volunteers.md

 ensuring a well-structured and motivated volunteer team, the coordinator contributes to a smooth and enjoyable conference experience for attendees and organizers.

+### MC for Pre-recorded talks

+The MC for pre-recorded talks introduce and close pre-recorded talks at PyLadiesCon with warmth, clarity, and community spirit.

+* Responsibilities
+- Record short intro and outro videos for assigned talks.
+- Introduce the speaker, talk title, and a brief highlight of the topic.
+- Deliver intros/outros in a friendly, professional tone — under 1 minute each.
+- Follow the PyLadiesCon visual and Code of Conduct guidelines.
+- Upload recordings to the correct Google Drive folder and mark completion in the “MC Recording Management” sheet.

+For more information on the how-to guide, please check: https://conference.pyladies.com/docs/volunteers/mc-pre-recording-guide